Mains / Mushroom Stroganoff

 • Mustard: this must be Dijon or equivalent, like German mustard.
 Yellow mustard is not a good substitution.

-• Pasta: of course using traditional egg pasta is not vegan, but while pappardelle and tagliatelle are usually made with eggs, roughly equivalent fettuccine is usually made with water.
+• Pasta: I usually use egg pasta.
+Pappardelle and tagliatelle are usually made with eggs, roughly equivalent fettuccine is usually made with water if you need it to be vegan.
 I generally use spelt pasta but any works (choose a gluten-free type if needed).

 Start cooking the pasta while the wine is reducing for a speedy mushroom pasta.
 Cooking the mushrooms will take the most time and is the most important element, but this is easy to make at home!